Critical health alerts

 • Clinical need and health alerts do not always correlate.
 We have seen:

-• Cases where individuals needed health alerts, but these were not in place
+• Cases where individuals needed health alerts, but these were not in place (including cases where humanitarian entrants have not had a DHC so there was no CMI generated).

-• Cases where health alerts have been in place, but children have been stable and had chronic/complex issues (which did not need immediate healthcare on arrival) - this has been the more common scenario
+• Cases where health alerts have been in place, but children have been stable and had chronic/complex issues (which did not need immediate healthcare on arrival) - this has been the more common scenario.

 • Contradictory information on the HAPlite record (where the record is internally inconsistent, or where health issues have not been identified)

 • Clinical experience has been that most health alerts arrive out of hours.
 The most common scenario has been that the child is not unstable, the escort is not concerned, and the child and family want to go to their accommodation to sleep.
-It is not clear how the contract handover provisions are interpreted when the health escort is a nurse

-• Under the DHA contract, the medical escort cannot provide intervention in Australia (also they are not Australian registered)
+• Under the DHA contract, the medical escort cannot provide intervention in Australia (also they are not Australian registered).

-• There is complexity to escort staying with the patient in accommodation
+• There is complexity to escort staying with the patient in accommodation.

-• It is not straightforward/appropriate for children/families to stay awake for hours for a daytime appointment after travel to Australia
+• It is not straightforward/appropriate for children/families to stay awake for hours for a daytime appointment after travel to Australia.

 Planning for critical health alerts